 AMGC defines a manufactured home as a factory-built, multi-sectioned home built on a permanent frame (chassis) with a removable transportation system.
 The manufactured home is delivered and permanently attached to a site-built foundation.
-Modular, panelized, and pre-cut factory-built homes are not considered as "manufactured housing."

 6.7.1 Property Eligibility